 What would we do?
 It’s a trick question, because humans have always had state–albeit with varying degrees of centralisation.
 Even hunter-gatherer bands were (proto-)states, as they were political organisations in which coercion was wielded by the collective on the basis of a fairly egalitarian legitimation mechanic, without much wealth inequality, albeit with some status inequality to ensure group–that is to say, proto-state–cohesion and survival.

 But, still, imagine.
 Say we were left to our own devices.
 What would we do?
 Well, we might try to form familial or friendship bonds with people.
 But there are only so many people we can know well at any given time–no more than 150 or so.
-So, with groups larger than that, you need a (proto-)state, with relatively centralised coercion and legitimation to keep the state together.
+So, with collectives larger than that, you need a (proto-)state, with relatively centralised coercion and legitimation to keep the state together.
 What if there was no state, though?
 How would we behave?

 Thomas Hobbes suggested we’d be in a permanent ‘posture of war’, since we wouldn’t know each other intimately, and wouldn’t know one another’s intentions.
 This would produce uncertainty about your means of guaranteeing your own survival, leading to mutual antagonism and the permanent propensity of human beings to mutual violence.
 From limited resources (natural scarcity) and the ability of the weakest human being to kill the strongest (natural equality) proceeds diffidence, from which a ‘posture of war’ springs.

 The state isn’t just the only way to keep people together in numbers larger than 150.
 It’s also the only way to keep people safe–from one another.
 By deciding on one person or an assembly of people as the ‘sovereign’, or governing ruler, the people–or, as Hobbes called them, the Multitude–can ensure they remain safe from one another, and cohesive as members of the state.
-Before the state, the only genuine group identity is familial or interpersonal.
-The state is the first truly social group.
-Other groups flow from the state, as the state has what Max Weber called a ‘monopoly’ of ‘legitimate coercion’, or coercive force based on threats and rewards, and legitimation based on persuasion and manipulation.
+Before the state, the only genuine collective identity is familial or interpersonal.
+The state is the first truly social collective.
+Other collectives flow from the state, as the state has what Max Weber called a ‘monopoly’ of ‘legitimate coercion’, or coercive force based on threats and rewards, and legitimation based on persuasion and manipulation.

-But there is no world state.
+But there is no constitutional world state.
 States may today be politically integrated internally, but there is no political integration on a global level.
 Individual states are like people in Hobbes’s state of nature.
 They lack any incentive to cooperate beyond preserving a balance of power and/or acquiring as much material power as they themselves can acquire through (in the past) military conquest and (today) commercial accumulation.
 To fight something as global as climate change, states need a material incentive to act.
 But there is no such incentive–as if all states act on climate change except (to take a random example) the US, the agreement doesn’t matter.
 The US will have got ahead economically by disregarding the international agreement, as there are no consequences for its ripping up the Paris accord, and global emissions would continue to rise.
 There must be an alternative.

 There is an alternative.
-We could mimic the effects of a world state if we give climate change-mitigation agreements enforcement mechanisms–or a further agreement by which all states will sanction states which don’t comply.
+We could mimic the effects of a constitutional world state if we give climate change-mitigation agreements enforcement mechanisms–or a further agreement by which all states will sanction states which don’t comply.
 A bit like the WTO’s enforcement mechanisms on trade (where states can sanction each other for failing to respect the tariff-minimising ‘Most Favoured Nation’ rule)–but with climate change.
 Should we try it?

 You guessed it: we need to pay poor states to decarbonise their economies while growing at the same time.
 But powerful states also need to grow, lest their citizens decide climate change isn’t worth fighting.
 If democracies aren’t doing anything, could authoritarian states like China lead the way?